kevnhech/linkedlist/README.md

 10. toString represents your LinkedList objects as strings, so you can print them out and preview them in the console.
 The format should be: ( value ) -> ( value ) -> ( value ) -> null (Done)

 # Extra credit
 1. insertAt(value, index) that inserts a new node with the provided value at the given index.
+(Done)
 2. removeAt(index) that removes the node at the given index.